Suko/forecaster-enterprise/docs/NEXT_STEPS.md

 - [User Stories](USER_STORIES.md) - Feature requirements
 - [Workflows](WORKFLOWS.md) - System workflows and decision loops
 - [Quick Start](QUICK_START.md) - Setup instructions
+- [Data Requirements](DATA_REQUIREMENTS.md) - **User-facing guide** on what data is required vs. app-managed

 ---

 ## Notes

-- **Empty State Handling** is prioritized first because it unblocks onboarding and improves first-time user experience
-- **Frontend Polish** comes second because these are visible, user-facing features that complete the MVP
-- **Data Validation** is done before ETL Scheduling to ensure data quality before automation
+- **Data Validation** is prioritized first because it's backend-only, critical for data integrity, and required before ETL automation
+- **Empty State Handling** is second - backend system status endpoint is useful, frontend tasks are optional if frontend is not a priority
+- **Frontend Polish** is optional - can be deferred if frontend is not a priority
 - **ETL Scheduling** is last because it requires data validation to be in place first

 ---